-234 See, e.g., Scott D. Michel & H. David Rosenbloom, FATCA and Foreign Bank Accounts: Has the U.S. Overreached?, 62 TAX NOTES INT'L 709, 711 (May 30, 2011) (noting their cost, complexity and overreach as well as the fact that the failure to include U.S. institutions in the passthrough provisions constitutes a major potential loophole); Melissa A. Dizdarevic, The FATCA Provisions of the Hire Act: Boldly Going Where No Withholding Has Gone Before, 79 FORDHAM L. REV. 2967 (2011) (arguing that "without further guidance or revisions...withholding [as] a punitive measure...is both undesirable and unacceptable"); American Citizens Abroad, Expat Group Calls for FATCA Repeal, 63 TAX NOTES INT'L 797 (Sept.
-12, 2011); Editorial, Tax-Haven Wars: Congress Is Scheming to foreign institutions are resisting acting as agents for the Service and bearing the cost of U.S. tax enforcement.236 Some non-U.S. financial institutions have decided not to deal with U.S. citizens, and if the FFI provisions are implemented as passed, more FFIs can be expected to cease providing banking services to U.S. taxpayers, including U.S. taxpayers abroad.237 U.S. LPRs and dual citizens not born in the United States can be expected to take the obvious countermeasure of not disclosing that they are U.S. persons.
-Thus, in addition to causing additional hardship for U.S.
+See, e.g., Scott D. Michel & H. David Rosenbloom, FATCA and Foreign Bank Accounts: Has the U.S. Overreached?, 62 TAX NOTES INT'L 709, 711 (May 30, 2011) (noting their cost, complexity and overreach as well as the fact that the failure to include U.S. institutions in the passthrough provisions constitutes a major potential loophole); Melissa A. Dizdarevic, The FATCA Provisions of the Hire Act: Boldly Going Where No Withholding Has Gone Before, 79 FORDHAM L. REV. 2967 (2011) (arguing that "without further guidance or revisions...withholding [as] a punitive measure...is both undesirable and unacceptable"); American Citizens Abroad, Expat governments have objected to their extraterritorial reach, 235 and foreign institutions are resisting acting as agents for the Service and bearing the cost of U.S. tax enforcement.
+236 Some non-U.S. financial institutions have decided not to deal with U.S. citizens, and if the FFI provisions are implemented as passed, more FFIs can be expected to cease providing banking services to U.S. taxpayers, including U.S. taxpayers abroad.
+237 U.S. LPRs and dual citizens not born in the